theayushsharmaaaa/smai-assignment/elemental-maze.md

 This interface allows users to:
 1. Define the maze layout
+2. Limits the maximum grid size to 12x12
+3. Checks for empty mazes and inconsistent row lengths
-2. Specify initial positions for each elemental orb
+4. Specify initial positions for each elemental orb
-3. Set the locations for each goal (volcano, lake, mountain, wind tunnel)
+5. Set the locations for each goal (volcano, lake, mountain, wind tunnel)
+6. Ensures orbs and goals are placed on valid positions

 ## Unique Aspects and Challenges